 Committed to socially-engaged and environmentally-conscious practices, I work with partners who put culture at the heart of systemic change.
-A graduate from the V&A/RCA MA in Design History 2012, I’ve worked with clients included the Crafts Council, Design Museum, Jane Withers, Tyne and Wear Archive and Museums and UP Projects.
+I am a fellow of the RSA, member of Climate Museum UK and a graduate from the V&A/RCA MA in Design History.
 Client projects include curating a touring exhibition of two Grayson Perry tapestries (‘Julie Cope’s Grand Tour’, Crafts Council), project management of major exhibitions (‘Azzedine Alaïa the Couturier’ and ‘Weird Sensation Feels Good’ at Design Museum) and one of the longest public artworks in the UK (‘Newham Trackside Wall’ by Sonia Boyce for UP Projects).
-My self-initiated projects have focused on regenerative economics (‘Non Pavilion’ installation), ecocentric design (‘Designing London National Park City’ audiojourney) and Craft and the Commons (‘Common Ground’ engagement project).
-I am an associate of Climate Museum UK.
+Prior to the Amateur Ancestor project, my self-initiated projects have focused on regenerative economics (‘Non Pavilion’ installation), ecocentric design (‘Designing London National Park City’ audiojourney) and Craft and the Commons (‘Common Ground’ engagement project).

 The Amateur Ancestor Tour Image © Bridget McKenzie